deniskyashif/blog/content/posts/2019-12-03-csharp-concurrency-channels.md

 ## Concurrency Patterns

-Now it's time to explore a few concurrenct programming techniques for working with channels.
+Now it's time to explore a few concurrent programming techniques for working with channels.
 This part consists of several examples that are independent of each other.
 You can also find the interactive version of them on [GitHub](https://github.com/deniskyashif/trydotnet-channels) (feel free to add your own {{< emoji ":slightly_smiling_face:" >}}).

 ### The Generator

-A generator is a just a method that returns a channel.
+A generator is a method that returns a channel.
 The one below creates a channel and writes a given number of messages asynchronously from a separate thread.

 ```csharp
 static ChannelReader<string> CreateMessenger(string msg, int count)